ARCHER2-HPC/pe-scripts/README.md

 upstream).
 This I believe is related to the more recent version of git on Archer2 used to generate the tar package.
 Earlier versions of git produce the original checksum.
+* A number of tests have been enabled as part of the build stage if the overhead in time (as the likelihood of failure) is low enough.
+* An option to build shared libraries has been added to the preamble.

 ## Supported Products